LSU Vs. Clemson Preview, Odds: College Football National Championship Has Makings Of A Classic Showdown

 But Burrow’s outing against Oklahoma was eye-popping, with 493 yards in the air, including seven touchdown passes.
 The 23-year-old quarterback has two of the country’s most dangerous weapons in wide receivers Ja’Marr Chase and Justin Jefferson, who each hauled in 18 touchdown passes during the season.

-The meeting will be only the fourth all-time between the two Tigers teams, and the first since 2012 when Clemson took a 25-24 win in the Chik-Fil-A Bowl.
+The meeting will be only the fourth all-time between the two Tigers teams and the first since 2012 when Clemson took a 25-24 win in the Chik-Fil-A Bowl.
 The previous two matchups, both won by LSU, came in bowl games back in 1996 and 1958.

 The College Football national championship game kicks off at 7 p.m.
 CST at the Mercedes-Benz Superdome in New Orleans, Louisiana, on Monday, January 13 — 8 p.m.
 EST, 5 p.m.
 PST — and will be televised nationally by ESPN, with online streaming via the network’s digital ESPN.com platform and ESPN app.